Antibiotics for Diverticulitis

 What is a Diverticulitis?

-Diverticulitis is an inflammation of one or more diverticula, which are small pouches created by herniation of mucosa into the wall of the colon.
+Diverticulitis is an inflammation of one or more diverticula, which are small pouches, resulted from herniations or protrusions of the intestinal mucosa and submucosa.

-Diverticulosis (also known as diverticular disease), is the condition of having diverticula (pouche) in the colon.
+Diverticulosis (also known as diverticular disease), is the condition of having diverticula (pouch) in the colon.

 Signs & Symptoms

-Signs and symptoms of diverticulitis depend on the location of the affected diverticulum, the severity of the inflammatory process, and the presence of complications.
+Signs and symptoms of diverticulitis depend on the location of the affected diverticulum, degree and extent of the inflammation, and complications.
+The disease can affect any part of the colon, but the vast majority of diverticula develop in the sigmoid colon.

-Since bacteria are responsible for the inflammation, antibiotics are the cornerstone of diverticulitis treatment.
+- Since bacteria are responsible for the inflammation, antibiotics are the cornerstone of diverticulitis treatment.
+However, the latest evidence demonstrates that acute uncomplicated diverticulitis can be safely and effectively treated without antibiotics 9, 10.

-What is the best antibiotic?
-Because the colon harbors many bacterial species, antibiotic should target a broad range of bacteria, including Bacteroides and other anaerobic bacteria that grow best without oxygen, as well as E. coli and other aerobic (oxygen-requiring) gram-negative rods.
+- What is the best antibiotic?
+The colon harbors many bacterial species.
+So antibiotic should be active against a wide range of bacteria, including Bacteroides and other anaerobic bacteria that grow best without oxygen, as well as E. coli and other aerobic (oxygen-requiring) gram-negative rods.

-How long should antibiotics be given?
+- How long to take antibiotics?
 Antibiotic treatment should be continued for 7 to 10 days.

 Antibiotics for Mild Diverticulitis